fanux/lhttp/README.md

 ###Features
 *   simple easy but powerful!
-*   fast, 10000 messages send using 0.04s(single-core CPU,1G memory).
+*   fast, publish 10000 messages using 0.04s(single-core CPU,1G memory).
 *   support cluster.
 *   easy to customize and expansion.
 *   work well with HTTP.
 So LHTTP can work with other language like php java python etc,.